dec1costello/dec1costello.github.io/README.md

 ## Projects
 **Distance Predictor**
 - The [Distance Predictor](https://github.com/dec1costello/Baseball/tree/main/Distance-Predictor) predicts the distance of a batted baseball with tabular data from the 2022 MLB season.
-The predictor uses a Voting Regressor ensemble of individually hyperparameter-tuned XGBoost, Random Forest, MLP Regressor, and Gradient Boosting Regressor to ensure the highest precision & accuracy in predictions.
-The ensemble was used stratified train-test splits, mitigating bias and ensuring a more representative evaluation of model performance.
-Feel free to try a compressed model for an interactive, user-friendly real-time exploration on [Streamlit here](https://light-weight-distance-predictor.streamlit.app/)!
+I used a Voting Regressor ensemble of individually hyperparameter-tuned XGBoost, Random Forest, MLP Regressor, and Gradient Boosting Regressor models to ensure the highest precision & accuracy.
+The ensemble used stratified train-test splits, mitigating bias and ensuring a more representative evaluation of model performance.
+Feel free to try a user-friendly, real-time exploration of the compressed Distance Predictor [here on Streamlit](https://light-weight-distance-predictor.streamlit.app/)!

 <img src="https://github.com/dec1costello/dec1costello.github.io/assets/79241861/4e80b725-9aaf-43f0-b37f-3550bad56ecb" alt="WOBA Heatmap" />